How to receive compensation if you were injured on the job

 Limitations on workers’ comp eligibility for farmworkers

-There are legal and practical limitations on farmworker eligibility for North Carolina workers’ compensation benefits.
+There are legal and practical limitations on farmworker eligibility for North Carolina workers’ comp benefits.

 As previously mentioned, legally, a farmworker is eligible for workers’ comp benefits if they work for an employer with 10 or more full-time non-seasonal employees or are an H-2A worker.
 As a practical matter, many farmworkers do not meet those qualifications.
 Typically only large or corporate farm operations employ 10 full-time non-seasonal employees.